wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    1. Web browser plug-ins to optionally set dark mode
    1. Keyboard shortcuts and utilities so you can type a few characters instead of long commands

-      These have implications for editing the `.gitconfig` file:
+      These have implications for editing the `.gitconfig` file</a>:

    1. A utility to compare differences among several files as the default within Git
    1. <a href="#TextEditor">Text editor</a> Visual Studio Code and popular plugins
-   1. The GPG (GNU Privacy Guard) utility to optionally cryptographically sign git commits
+   1. The GPG (GNU Privacy Guard) utility to optionally cryptographically sign Git commits
+   1. Configuration of .gitconfig to automatically provide keys to several GitHub organizations
    <br /><br />